Susan Curtiss: Work with Genie

 In November 1970, the child welfare authorities of Los Angeles discovered a young girl who had been subject to extreme isolation and abuse.
 At the time of her discovery, the girl, who was given the pseudonym “Genie,” was approximately 13 years and 7 months old, and it was determined that her isolation began at around 20 months of age.
 Many people were involved in Genie’s case including social workers, psychologists, and linguists.

 In May 1971, Susan Curtiss, alongside a team of researchers, began researching Genie.
-At the time of Genie’s discovery, there was little evidence that she had acquired any language, and so the team of researchers aimed to determine whether Genie was capable of comprehending or producing language.
-They were able to find that Genie could understand far more than she was able to produce, and from there, the team tried to both teach Genie facets of the English language as well as test her understanding of how to employ those features.
+When Genie was admitted to the hospital, at the age of 13 years and 7 months, doctors concluded that she had not acquired a first language.
+The research team set out to determine whether Genie was capable of comprehending or producing language.
+They found she could understand far more than she was able to produce, and from there, the team tried to both teach Genie facets of the English language as well as test her understanding of how to employ those features.
 Curtiss, specifically, set out to teach Genie the difference between singular and plural count nouns.
 Curtiss developed a game to help Genie understand the plural construction rule—Curtiss would say a noun phrase such as “four horses,” and Genie would find the index card that had the number 4, the index card that had a picture of horses, and the index card that had the letter “s” to construct that phrase.
 Using this game, Genie was able to learn regular English pluralization in 3 weeks.

 Over the course of study, Genie’s language developed in several ways.
 The researchers noted, however, that there were significant differences between Genie’s language development and that of a normal child—surprisingly, considering her limited exposure to language at the time she was placed into custody, Genie’s vocabulary rapidly grew very large.
 For example, after 7 months in the hospital, Genie could produce about 200 words whereas a child at the equivalent linguistic stage can produce about 50 words.
 To contrast, her syntax was quite limited.
 Genie acquired few syntactic rules, and she produced few sentences longer than 3 words.
 Curtiss and her research team found that despite Genie’s limited acquisition of syntax, she had relatively advanced cognitive abilities.
 Curtiss observed isolated incidents in which she believed Genie showed evidence of using recursion, a complex feature of human language.